Inside the Whaley House, San Diego’s Most Haunted Spot

 The skeletons in there give things a nice touch on Whaley House tours, although I’m not sure whether they were moved in just for the season.

-Is the Whaley House Scary?
+Is the Whaley House scary?

-I’m too big a chicken to go in the evening or even at dusk, and too cheap to go on one of their private nighttime tours.
+That said, I’m too big a chicken to go in the evening or even at dusk, and too cheap to go on one of their private nighttime tours.
 I’m also too chicken for that, and could probably find the money if I really wanted to.

 When I walked into the house, there was a group in there talking to the docent, Alex.